telerik/document-processing-docs/libraries/radspreadprocessing/working-with-worksheets/view-state.md

 ### **CircleInvalidData**

 Gets or sets a value indicating whether to circle the invalid data.
 Applicable when using the [Data Validation]({%slug radspreadprocessing-features-data-validation%}) feature.
+Note that this property is not preserved when exporting the document as there is no alternative representation in the supported formats.
+Its value is used only by viewers integrated with SpreadProcessing.

 ### **FreezePanes()**